chvonrohr/k8s-cicd/25-k8s-project/slides.md

 ## Agenda:

 1. create and use namespace
-2. create kubernetes configuratoins
+2. create kubernetes manifests
-2. apply to local cluster
+3. apply to local cluster
-3. split up and optimize
 4. apply to google cluster

 ----